Central Maine Power Reminds Customers to Be Storm Smart'

-June 21 marks the official start of summer
+June 1 marked the official start of the 2017 Atlantic hurricane season

 FOR IMMEDIATE RELEASE

-AUGUSTA, MAINE — June 20, 2018 — Central Maine Power, a subsidiary of AVANGRID, Inc. (NYSE: AGR), reminds customers that now is a good time to update their emergency plans, assemble storm kits and review safety guidelines in case of any summer storms.
+Central Maine Power, a subsidiary of AVANGRID, Inc. (NYSE: AGR), reminds customers that now is a good time to update their emergency plans, assemble storm kits and review safety guidelines.

-Severe thunderstorms, microbursts, and tornadoes are more likely during the summer months.
-Additionally, the Atlantic Hurricane Season runs through Nov.
-30. The National Oceanic and Atmospheric Administration’s Climate Prediction Center is forecasting a near- or above-normal season, with a likelihood of 10 to 16 named storms with sustained winds of 39 mph or higher, of which five to nine could become hurricanes with winds of 74 mph or higher — including one to four major hurricanes with winds of 111 mph or higher.
+The Atlantic Hurricane Season runs from June 1 to Nov.
+30. The National Oceanic and Atmospheric Administration's Climate Prediction Center is forecasting a more-active-than-usual season, with a likelihood of 11 to 17 named storms (sustained winds of 39 mph or higher), of which five to nine could become hurricanes (winds of 74 mph or higher), including two to four major hurricanes (winds of 111 mph or higher).

 - CMP Outage Alerts service provides automatic updates about power interruptions affecting a customer's home or business via text message, e-mail, voice mail, or any combination of the three.
 The service also provides estimated restoration times and confirmation when power is restored.
 Customers can enroll in Outage Alerts at https://www.cmpco.com/.

 - Customers should have flashlights, a first-aid kit, a battery-operated radio or TV, a manual can-opener, a battery-operated clock, and spare batteries on hand.

 - Keep supplies of drinking water and non-perishable food available.

 - Keep mobile phones, tablets, and other devices charged.
 Store key contact information in your device and keep a paper copy for back-up.